My first creation for BonneGueule! (and I tell everything in a VLOG 🎬)

 Green jacket, striped t-shirt and red apple

-The thing is, I don't like the collar of usual jungle jackets .
-There it is said.
+The thing is, I don't like the collar on regular jungle jackets .
+There you have it.

-It always seemed to me to be ridiculously too small compared to the pockets .
-He gets eaten by them so much so that I always see the pockets first before seeing the guy carrying him.
+It always seemed ridiculously small to me in relation to the pockets .
+It gets eaten up by them so much that I always see the pockets first before I see the guy wearing it.

-Clothing should serve oneself and not the other way around.
+Clothing should be about serving yourself, not the other way around.

-So, I thought about a collar that was harmonious with the pockets and would highlight the wearer.
+So I thought about a collar that would match the pockets and enhance the wearer.

-And it’s an audacity that initially left Julien skeptical.
+And it was a bold move that initially left Julien skeptical.
 But when the first prototype arrived, he was convinced.

 The beauty of this collar is that it allows 3 positions.
-I made a short video to show you.
+I made a little video to show you.

-When the cervix is open, it guides our gaze towards the head.
+When the collar is open, it guides our gaze towards the head.
 That's all I wanted.

-And for the record, I later realized that it was really reminiscent of the flat M-65 pass.
+And for the record, I realized later that it really reminded me of the M-65 pass on the flat.

-I could have stopped there but I am a die-hard.
+I could have stopped there but I'm a diehard.
 Or a pain in the ass depending on who you ask!

 Just for fun